 Once you are self employed you need receipts to support all the expenses you want to claim You’ll also need to keep reports to document any income you receive from your customers however they pay you – cash, card or bank transfer for example.

-- Open up a separate bank account for yourself and set this to send/receive any payments.
-That way when tax time comes you have a record of everything that has happened.
+- Open up a separate bank account for yourself and set this to send/receive all your business payments.

 What is a Self Assessment Tax Return Form